Vaitesswar/EHR_Integration_Backend/README.md

 ## Description
-A web application for doctors to create and monitor patient appointments integrated with Epic on FHIR (https://fhir.epic.com/).
+This is a web application for doctors to create and monitor patient appointments integrated with Epic on FHIR (https://fhir.epic.com/).
 Please follow the instructions in "Procedure (Epic FHIR)" pdf file to connect the backend application to EPIC EHR System.

 ## Tools used
 1. NodeJS